lcrawlab/i-LDSC/README.md

 --print-coefficients
  ```

-This command will write out an UKB.Triglyceride.log file that contains i-LDSC estimates using an alpha value of 0.07 and a generating window of 100 SNPs for the marginal epistatic LD scores.
+This command will write out an UKB.Triglyceride.log file that contains i-LDSC estimates using an alpha value of 0.07 and a generating window of 100 SNPs for the cis-interaction LD scores.

  ## RELEVANT CITATIONS